awalindeep/Kickstarter-analysis-test/README.md

 # An Analysis of Kickstarter Campaigns

-## Performing analysis on Kickstarter data to uncover trend
+## Performing analysis on Kickstarter data to uncover trends.

-### Performing data analysis on crowdfunding projects to uncover any hidden trends.
+### Performing data analysis on crowd funding projects to uncover any hidden trends.

-### Analysis based on United states Successful campaigns.

-*  In United States there were 525 successful theater Kickstarters Campaigns.

-### Analysis of Great Britain Campaigns.

-*   We have found that while there are only a total of 604 Kickstarter campaigns for plays in Great Britain, the "theater" category is the most successful.

 ### Analysis of Outcomes Based on Campaign Length